DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 ## Supported Delphi versions

-Delphi 13.x, 12.x

-**NOTE: The project for Delphi 12 or later is `AdTestD12.dproj` and the project for Delphi 11.x is `AdTest.dproj`** (Delphi 11.x is considered legacy here)
+Delphi 13.x, 12.2 (Support for earlier than Delphi 12.2 has been dropped, as it is too complicated)

 ## Usage Notes